-MTD quarterly reporting for landlords becomes mandatory from 6 April 2026 for property investors with gross rental income over £10,000.
+MTD quarterly reporting for landlords becomes mandatory from 6 April 2026 for property investors with gross qualifying income above £50,000 (the MTD-for-ITSA threshold from 6 April 2026, falling to £30,000 from 6 April 2027 and £20,000 from 6 April 2028).
 This means submitting quarterly updates to HMRC instead of filing just one annual return.

 The quarterly submission process replaces the traditional approach where landlords only reported property income once a year through their Self Assessment.
 This guide explains exactly how MTD quarterly reporting works and what you need to do.